What is Electronic Ignition System, its Diagram and How it Works?

 4. Since they depend on electronics, they might malfunction or fail if there is an electrical failure.

-5. It is no go area for DIY repair because of its complexity.
+5. It is a no-go area for DIY repair because of its complexity.

 6. Replacement costs can be high.